Krishna4K2/EduCommMono360Ops/README.md

 # EduCommMono360Ops

 **EduCommMono360Ops** is an educational eCommerce platform built from scratch using a modern monorepo architecture.
-It incorporates DevOps practices, CI/CD pipelines, Kubernetes orchestration, SRE principles, and full SDLC workflows — designed for personal and educational learning.
+It incorporates DevOps practices, CI/CD pipelines, Kubernetes orchestration, SRE principles, and full SDLC workflows — designed for educational learning.

 ---